getnikola/nikola/nikola/data/themes/bootstrap4/README.md

 Note that unlike previous versions of Bootstrap, icon fonts are not built-in.
 You can use Font Awesome for this.

-This theme supports Bootswatch font/color schemes through the `nikola bootwatch_theme` command.
+This theme supports Bootswatch and HackerThemes font/color schemes through the `nikola subtheme` command.